 Druid Level Circle Spells

 3rd blindness/deafness,

 ray of enfeeblement

 5th stinking cloud, vampiric touch

 7th blight, rusting grasp †

 9th contagion, insect plague

-†This new snell is s detailed in Chanter 3: Character Ontions
++This now shall i e detailed in Chapter 3: Character Options

 ROTTING STRIKE

 Starting at 6th level, you gain the ability to infuse your weapon strikes with the natural force of decay.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 necrotic damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.